 I do not believe our group were the best customers they’ve had, and some of us rather fancied a cold beer to the gem stones on sale.

 For some reason tour guides all over the world tend to believe that visitors are only interested in ancient structures like palaces and fortresses, or eager to learn about a particular line of kings.
 Some of us have reason to believe that not all people of Jaipur are living in city palaces, that there is a contemporary life away from the palace gates.
 On this trip to India I had sadly enough very little time on my own to look around.

 We have arrived at the last of the interesting sights in Jaipur.
 After a good breakfast at a good hotel we left Jaipur and headed to Agra.
 On the way we stopped two places and I’ll mention the first in this article.
 In a village called Abhaneri we found a stepwell by the name of Chand Baori.
 What is a stepwell?
 It is basically a well with steps leading down to the surface of the water.
 Rajasthan is an arid province and water may have been hard to come by and conserve.
 Digging a well like this made a secure access to water, it kept the water under an air temperature 5-6 degrees cooler than on top of the steps.

 This particular well is more than a thousand years old, it is 30 metres deep and 3500 steps down 13 storeys or levels.
 It not only served as a water basin but also has a royal pavilion and a temple inside.

+That was a short introduction to sights in Jaipur.
 Never mind which hotel we stayed in.
 We even ate there.
-The special articles to the World Heritage Sites have been mentioned and linked to above.
-The introduction to this vacation in India’s Golden Triangle too.
+I have mentioned and linked to the special articles from the World Heritage sites above.
+Read the introduction to this vacation in India’s Golden Triangle.
 The first article was about the first stop in the triangle, Delhi.
 Jaipur was the second.
 The third was Agra.